 Under the 20-Year rule you will usually transfer selected, sensitivity-reviewed digital records 20 to 30 years after they are created

-Find the forms you will have to complete at stages three (Applying for closure on transfer) and five (Delivery of digital records to The National Archives) of the transfer process.
+Find more information and the forms you will have to complete at steps three (Sensitivity review) and five (Packaging and delivery) of the transfer process.

 This page sets out the range of digital file formats that The National Archives can currently sustain over the long term.